m4ttsch/omscs-notes-notes/operating-systems/inter-process-communication.md

 ![](https://assets.omscs.io/A87134C6-ABEF-4923-B993-8E3C48A4A8E6.png)

 ## Design Considerations
-Let’s consider two multithreaded processes in which the threads need to communicate via shared memory.
+Let's consider two multithreaded processes in which the threads need to communicate via shared memory.

 First, consider how many segments the processes will need to communicate.

 Will you use one large segment?
 If so, you will have to implement some kind of management of the shared memory.
 You will need some manager that will be responsible for allocating and freeing memory in this region.

 Alternatively, you can have multiple segments, one for each pairwise communication.
-If you choose this strategy, it is probably a smart idea to pre-allocate a pool of segments ahead of time, so you don’t need to incur the cost of creating a segment in the middle of execution.
+If you choose this strategy, it is probably a smart idea to pre-allocate a pool of segments ahead of time, so you don't need to incur the cost of creating a segment in the middle of execution.
 With this strategy, you will also need to manage how these segments are picked up for use by the pairs.
 A queue of segment ids is probably sufficient.

 Second, you will need to think about how large your segments should be.